 In some ways, the reasons we want to make progress are simple and the ways in which we resist doing what it takes are fairly complex.

 Yet there are absolutely patterns of behavior we share—no matter what you're feeling about your goals and what it will take to reach them—I can assure you that you are not alone.

-Having worked with about 1,000 Mappers from all over the world, it's clear to me that we are more alike than different.
+Having worked with over 1,000 Mappers from all over the world, it's clear to me that we are more alike than different.

 And so often we have ideas of what we think will make us happy and feel fulfilled.
 Understandably, those are the goals we pursue.
 Why wouldn't we?

-Not everyone feels success in the same way.
+Not everyone feels like they're winning in the same way.

 That's what led me to create the nine different Human Light Types.
 I wanted to give us all a tool to help us each get clear on what's matters most.
 For some, it's changing the world in a big way.
 For others, it's loving and supporting their family to the best of their ability.
 Or taking adventures into the unknown.
 Or just enjoying life to its fullest, celebrating day-to-day life.
 For humans like me, my life has meaning when I use my experience and pain in service of others who struggle as I have.

 There are many ways to have a sense of meaning and purpose—that's why I'm devoted to this idea I call making progress on purpose.

 Progress as a practice